U8NWXD/vivarium/doc/guides/compartments.rst

 Below we see an overview of the topics we will discuss in this document.
-Processes and stores are combined to form compartments as shown in panel B, and these compartments form a hierarchy known as the tree shown in panel C.
+Processes and stores are combined to form compartments as shown in panel B, and these compartments form a tree known as the hierarchy and shown in panel C.

 .. _fig-compartment: